Helping millions of people navigate the world of technology.

 1. Can re-installing Windows remove BSOD?

 Many factors can cause BSOD errors.
-So, when you reset your Windows PC to factory settings, you are only fixing small problems and not eliminating all the root causes.
+So, when you reset your Windows PC to factory settings, you are only fixing small problems and not eliminating the root causes.

 2. Can corrupt files cause BSOD?